 There are two very good reasons behind this.
-First it ensures that the reader will view it exactly as you intended.
-If you send it over as a Word, Google, OpenOffice or other such document, then you are not guaranteed the reader will be using the exact same tools.
-I for one don’t use Word and an awful lot of presentation is lost because someone used a fancy word feature or have a font that I cant get hold of.
+First, it ensures that the reader will view it exactly as you intended.
+If you send it over as a Word, Google, OpenOffice or other such documents, then you are not guaranteed the reader will be using the exact same tools.
+I for one don’t use Word and an awful lot of presentation is lost because someone used a fancy word feature or have a font that I can’t get hold of.

 Second, While it is not impossible it discourages recruiters from tampering with it and spoiling all your hard work.
 I have known only a few recruiters in my time that are willing to learn (or pay for) a good PDF editing suite.
 It is possible for them to alter things, but they tend to have to jump through hoops.

-I have specifically chosen a font that I think looks clean and professional, With a nice easy typeface it becomes easy for an employer to scan scan the CV.
-I keep my CV in Google Docs so I went with Raleway, which I think is a nice, clean, professional and easy to read.
+I have specifically chosen a font that I think looks clean and professional, With a nice easy typeface, it becomes easy for an employer to scan the CV.
+I keep my CV in Google Docs so I went with Raleway, which I think is nice, clean, professional and easy to read.